rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 println!("You guessed: {}", guess);
 ```

-This line prints out the string you saved the user’s input in.
+This line prints out the string we saved the user’s input in.
 The set of `{}`
 is a placeholder that holds a value in place.
 You can print more than one value
 using `{}`: the first set of `{}` holds the first value listed after the format
 string, the second set holds the second value, and so on.
 Printing out multiple